pgorla-zz/lil-kv/README.md

 Lil' kv
 ======
-Simple key-value store based on the BigTable concept, distilled into less than 500 lines of Python.
+Simple key-value store based on the Cassandra concept of a Merkle tree, distilled into 500 lines of Python.

 Installation